ArmandPhilippot/apeu/README.md

 }
 ```

-You can find all the available tokens in the design system (accessible under `/design-system` in your browser).
+You can find all the available tokens in the design system.

 #### Views